aileot/nvim-laurel/docs/reference.md

   option name is _case-insensitive;_ you can improve readability a bit with camelCase/PascalCase.
 Since `:h {option}` is also case-insensitive, `(setlocal! :keywordPrg ":help")` for fennel still makes sense.
-Type `K` on an option name to open the vim helpfile at the tag.
+Type `K` on an option name to open the vim help file at the tag.
 - `?flag`: (`+`|`^`|`-`|`?`) Omittable flag in symbol.
   Set one of `+`, `^`, `-`, or `?` to append, prepend, remove, or get, option value.